arnipluseinn/illumidi-controller/README.md

 # illumidi-controller
-This script is for Arduino MIDI controller.
+This script is for an Arduino MIDI controller.

 ##Hardware
  * Arduino UNO with Atmega16U2 USB chip